 - Talking to the customers about what business problem they are solving with your product and how they use the product to get results.

 If the two don’t line up, you will need to ask more questions until it makes sense. (e.g. they can’t say they are achieving success by using one feature while it never shows up in their user data…)

-Once these factors are determined create different health scores based on their needs as they relate to the different verticals and use cases.
-The education vertical above would need to meet much lower usage metrics to meet their goals than the sales clients.
+Once these factors are determined, it’s time to create different health scores based on their needs as they relate to the different verticals and use cases.
+In this case, the education vertical above would need to meet much lower usage metrics to meet their goals than the sales clients.
 Risk for one will not equal risk for the other.
 If you want your healthscore to be predictive – it can’t be one size fits all.

 Don’t keep this information to yourself!
 Very often, Customer Success is the only department that sees the full picture.
 We know what customers in each vertical are looking for and what problem they are trying to solve.
 We can speak to which features drive relevant business results for each vertical.

 This can be absolute gold for the sales and marketing teams.
 But they can also give CS some insights early on as well!
 When you are just getting started with this process, talk to Sales and Marketing about what you are looking to do, and ask marketing what customer segmentation and personas they have developed.
 Find out from sales what customers in each vertical seem most interested in when it comes to solving problems using your product.